GaborTorma/feathers-nitro-adapter/README.md

 export default createFeathersSocketIoAdapterNitroPlugin(app, engine)
 ```

-You need to create a own engine server in your `feathers-api/src/app.ts`:
+You need to create own engine server in your `feathers-api/src/app.ts`:

 ```ts
 import type { Application } from './declarations'